ThanhDucPham/CarND-Vehicle-Detection/writeup_template.md

 # Second solution: SSD (Single Shot MultiBox Detector)

-In the last year Convolutional Neural Networks demonstrated to be very successful for object detection.
+In the last years Convolutional Neural Networks demonstrated to be very successful for object detection.
 This is way I was curious to test a deep learning approach to detect vehicles.